ethereum-optimism/optimism-tutorial/first-contract/README.md

 1. Permit the network switch.

 1. See if you have anything on Optimism Goerli.
-   Note that this process may take a few minutes.

 ## Interacting with a Solidity contract

-The most common smart contract development language is called [Solidity](https://docs.soliditylang.org/en/v0.8.11/).
+The most common smart contract development language is called [Solidity](https://docs.soliditylang.org/en/latest/).
 Here we will use using an integrated development environment (IDE) called [Remix](https://remix.ethereum.org/).
 It has the significant advantage of requiring minimal set up because it runs in your browser.